What is a popliteal cyst?

-Usually, this condition is caused by a problem that affects the knee joint, such as arthritis or a cartilage injury.
+Usually, this condition is due to a problem that affects the knee joint, such as arthritis or a cartilage injury.
 Treating the underlying cause can often alleviate the problem.
-Though a popliteal cyst does not cause any log-term damage, it can be very uncomfortable.
+Though a popliteal cyst doesn’t cause any long-term damage, it can be very uncomfortable and rarely can rupture.
+Fluid can then track down the calf and lead to a “bruise” around the ankle.

 The most common causes of a popliteal cyst are: